01 of 04

 - If you are using your own rafting equipment and don’t need rentals, bring along $3 for parking at the different river checkpoints.

 - Bring along your own drinks (alcohol is permitted) to enjoy while floating down the river.
-Most rental companies allow you rent a tube for your cooler and tether it to yours.
+Most rental companies allow you to rent a tube for your cooler and tether it to yours.
 Just make sure there’s no glass or Styrofoam.

 - Remember to wear a swimsuit or light clothing, because you will get wet.
 Bring along other sun necessities, like sunscreen, sunglasses and a hat.